Mentorship Programs

 At Together, we’ve found that the key to a successful mentorship program is pinpointing a north star.
 A north star is the cornerstone of every effective mentoring program.
 It highlights the purpose or goal of the program and how it’s intended to benefit the company.

-Many HR and L&D professionals use Together's mentorship platform to realize their north star.
+Many HR and L&D professionals use a mentoring platform like Together to realize their north star.
 Our platform replaces cumbersome, manually-run programs with customizable program templates that use our pairing algorithm to match hundreds (even thousands) of mentors and mentees instantly rather than spending weeks manually matching employees in spreadsheets.

 Whether you use Together or not, you need to have clear goals and objectives for your program.
 In this article, we’ll help you understand the best goals for your program and how to align your goals with your company's mission so you get executive buy-in and budget.
 Plus, we have actionable tips on running a successful mentorship program throughout the article.